-Coinciding with the increasing popularity of dashboard cameras, Rand McNally launched a new dash cam and companion app that delivers high-quality video and still photos making it simple to save, organize and share the images, the company said.
-The new DashCam 500 offers a complimentary companion app, which is available for iOS and Android smartphones.
+Rand McNally announced the launch of the DashCam 500, a dashboard camera and companion app.
+According to the company, the camera delivers high-quality video and still photos that make it simple to save, organize and share the images.
+The app is available as a free download for iOS and Android smartphones.

-“We’ve seen strong demand for dash cameras the past few years,” said Stephen Fletcher, CEO of Rand McNally.
+“We’ve seen strong demand for dash cameras the past few years,” said Stephen Fletcher, chief executive officer of Rand McNally.
 “This new device includes a host of proprietary features such as VideoKeeper and MapShots, which give existing dash cam users something new and better to use, as well as provides those who haven’t used such a product with a user-friendly model to begin.”

 - A Flashback button, which not only starts saving video but provides up to several minutes of preceding video; with this feature, drivers won’t have to worry that they’ve missed something;